-Prepare the soil by digging it over now.
+Prepare the soil by digging it over in winter.
 Then rake it down to a fine tilth ready for planting.
 Try not to stand on the ground when working as it compacts the soil structure - especially on heavy clay.
 I always use short scaffold planks when planting and preparing.
 You can also warm the soil artificially, using plastic or glass cloches, to get an earlier start.

 Broad beans, onions, shallots, peas, perpetual spinach